 Pat Mulcare lost to Curtis Strange 4&3

 Series Results: USA 22 – GB&I 2 – Halved 1 (after Match 25)

-The May date in 1975 meant Nick Faldo would miss out on playing in the Walker Cup for GB&I. He won a number of events that summer but his run came too late and soon after he would turn pro.
+The late May 1975 date meant Nick Faldo would miss out on playing in the Walker Cup for GB&I. He won a number of events that summer but his run came too late and soon after he would turn pro.
 He played in the 1977 Ryder Cup team.

 The USA team was one of the strongest ever including Jay Haas, Jerry Pate, Craig Stadler and Curtis Strange who all went on to enjoy notable professional careers.